More pages in this section

 Like with most over-use soft tissue injuries, our approach at Foundation Podiatry to managing Achilles tendinopathy is to "calm it down – build it up".

 - This may initially involve certain footwear, modifying activity, avoiding certain stretches etc.

 - Address any foot and lower limb biomechanics that may be contributing to the overload/compression of your tendon.

-- If you’ve had your pain for some time and the tendon is quite degenerative then an assistance in tissue healing may be required through Medical Acupuncture, Low Level Laser therapy or Shockwave therapy.
+- If you’ve had your pain for some time and the tendon is quite degenerative then an assistance in tissue healing may be required through Shockwave Therapy, Medical Acupuncture, Medical Laser therapy or Prolotherapy Injections.

 Then most importantly a progressive tendon loading/ strengthening program needs to be introduced at the right time with the goal of getting your tendon resilient enough to once again handle the load required for your particular physical activity/ occupation.

 Because of the progressive nature of Achilles tendinopathy, it is best to seek treatment as soon as possible.
 Early treatment allows for a much quicker reduction in pain and better overall outcome.
 Cortisone injection is generally not recommended and if left untreated for a long time surgery may be necessary.